Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

   - blocking creation: ``remote_synchronous_new/N+1`` and ``remote_synchronous_new_link/N+1``
   - blocking creation with time-out: ``remote_synchronous_timed_new/N+1`` and ``remote_synchronous_timed_new_link/N+1``

 ..
-Note:: All ``remote_*`` variations require one more parameter (to be specified first), since the remote node on which the instance should be created has of course to be specified.
+Note:: All ``remote_*`` variations require one additional parameter (that shall be specified first), since the remote node on which the instance should be created has of course to be specified.

 All supported ``new`` variations are detailed below.